varnish/Varnish-Book/varnish_book.rst

 ---------------------------------------------------------------------

 - Use ``varnishadm param.set`` to set the value of ``thread_pool_min`` and ``thread_pool_max``.
+- Remember that the values are per thread pool, the default value for ``thread_pools`` is 2.
 - Monitor the `MAIN.threads` counter in ``varnishstat`` to see how many threads are running while performing this exercise.

 Solution: Configure Threading with ``varnishtest``